Skip to main content

 • As a guideline, pilots should have flown a minimum of 4 mountain flights from launches over 2800′ MSL, each over 20 minutes duration in thermal lift per flight, before flying at Mission.

-• Pilots must complete at least 3 flights under the supervision of a member of the Mission Ridge Site Introduction Team on the same wing type.
+• Pilots must complete at least 3 flights under the supervision of a member of the Mission Peak Site Introduction Team on the same wing type.
 At least one of those flights must be a sustained flight under thermic conditions (i.e. not during late evening conditions when there is only ridge lift, or when there is no lift).

 • The sponsored flight will only count if it is conducted safely and in compliance with the site procedures.
 It must include a safe controlled launch and landing in the designated landing zone.